sirosen/globus-sdk-python/docs/api/response.rst

 To customize client methods with additional detail, we may use subclasses of ``GlobusResponse``.
-At present, the only such subclass is ``GlobusHTTPResponse``, which attaches HTTP response information.
+For example the ``GlobusHTTPResponse`` attaches HTTP response information.

 Response Classes
 ----------------